 Would your club or organization enjoy a 30–minute presentation about the history of Cloverdale?
 If so, a representative from the Historical Society will deliver a fascinating visual presentation with wonderful historical images from the CHS Collection.
 Learn about the history of Cloverdale from the Pomo through current times, and about volunteer opportunities at our wonderful Museum.

-Please contact the administration office at email@example.com or by phone at (707) 894-2067 to see if one of our speakers can present to your organization.
+Please contact the administrative office at firstname.lastname@example.org or by phone at (707) 894-2067 to see if one of our speakers can present to your organization.

 - Email: email@example.com

 - A. Crawford Cooley